hferguson/ImportExportTool/README.md

 That's it!!

 Note that to configure the actual transformation, you can edit the properties file (in this case, DND-POC.properties).
 The properties file has lots of details about what each of the settings means.
+Send any questions to hugh@hferguson.ca.